 Holy Name

 This is another day in the Church Calendar that has a special place.
-In the Catholic Church, it is assigned to “Mary, Mother of God,” an unfortunate term as it would be better to refer to her as “God-bearer,” as the ancient Church did, speaking not of her but of the child she carried.
+In the Catholic Church, it is assigned to “Mary, Mother of God.”
+(The ancient Church referred to her as “God-bearer,” speaking not as much of her as of the child she carried.)
 We shall opt for the Anglican tradition of “Holy Name” as January 1 marks the eighth day in which sons were circumcised and given their names, according to the law (Genesis 17:12-14; 21:4; Leviticus 12:3).
 “Jesus” means “the Lord saves.”
 Then on the fortieth day, the baby was presented to the Lord.

 Then there is Simeon and Anna, both waiting for the “consolation” of Israel, or the Lord’s Messiah.
 Simeon is the only person I know who had a clue about the baby: “Behold, this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed,” and then those awful words to his parents, “(and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed.”
 It’s just as true today.
 Nothing reveals a man’s heart like the gospel.
 Christ is the stone over which men stumble (Luke 20:18), and the salvation of those who believe.